varasys/paczfs/README.md

 - official packages have minimal configuration, which is not good for recreational users (where .deb and .rpm are easier), but good for developers (like us) because it makes the upstream development document more relevant (ie. because you don't have to consider as many customizations from the package manager)

-- it uses a "web of trust" trust model, which by default, includes five keys (pre-selected/installed by ArchLinux) and requires 3 of 5 signatures for a package to be considered trusted by default.
-So theoretically, it is possible that a fracture in the ArchLinux community would "break" the global ArchLinux infrastructure.
-For example if the developers in control of at least three of these five keys won't sign the core packages.
-We LOVE this feature (but also acknowledge that others may see it as a bug).
-This description is probably technically wrong or inaccurate, but the point is valid and relevant because in that situation we could change our trust model and selectively trust any other combinations of signatures to keep going.
+- it uses a "web of trust" trust model, which by default, includes five master keys pre-selected/installed by ArchLinux of five key developers which are used to sign the key of each trusted package developer (which are used to ultimately sign each package).
+If a package developer's key is signed by at least three of the five master keys it is considered trusted.
+This is just the default (and what most people use), but the point is that it is very customizable at a fine grained level so your production servers can use a trust model that only installs packages signed by your own master key and reject all other keys (ie. you would distribute packages from your own repository which first validates the source signature and then re-signs it with your master key).

 The last point above deserves special explanation.
 We believe that the days of centralized CAs (ie. trust all of the root CAs installed by default) are numbered.
 Very soon it will not be possible for everyone to agree on common sets of trusted CAs.
 Several technologies are already anticipating this (such as DNSSEC) and being trialed and implemented with varying success.
 Although the pgp "web of trust" model has been around for along time, it is still not generally well known or well understood, but is very likely one of the fundamental technologies for the "post centralized CA" era.